verdaux/BookNotes/Phrases/Insults.md

 - [ ] When I say different I mean wrong
 - [ ] I think you should wash your beard.
 Shave it off.
 Nail it to a frisbee and then throw it off a rainbow.
 - [ ] He has that characteristic that makes people wanna kill themselves.
+- [ ] Do you think that suggestion really deserved that preface....